 Driven by a vision that holds together the classic liberal arts and the vocational and professional preparation of its students, Dawson helped the College develop new branding under the proclamation that “Becoming Fully Present is the Best Way to Move the World Forward,” linking Earlham’s emphasis on personal self-discovery and value formation with the College’s desire to foster social responsibility and enable students to make a transformative impact on the world.

-In 2012, as the culmination of the first phase of a college-wide strategic planning process begun in the fall of 2011, Dawson led Earlham to establish the Center for Integrated Learning (CIL) in 2012.
+In 2012, at the culmination of the first phase of a college-wide strategic planning, Dawson led Earlham to establish the Center for Integrated Learning (CIL).
 The CIL is the experiential learning hub at Earlham and integrates students’ academic pursuits with opportunities for service learning, internships, faculty-student research and off-campus study.

 Prior to Earlham, Dawson was a member of the faculty and Provost at Haverford College in Pennsylvania.
 He came to Haverford in 1987 directly from Yale University, where he received his Ph.D. in Religious Studies in 1988.
 Prior to this, Dawson received a B.A. from Towson State University, majoring in English and History, and his Master of Divinity degree from the Divinity School of Duke University.

-David is the author of two books on ancient biblical interpretation and one book on modern literary theory, as well as a collection of scholarly articles and he enjoys teaching courses in the areas of modern religious thought and comparative literature.
+Dawson is the author of two books on ancient biblical interpretation and one book on modern literary theory, as well as a collection of scholarly articles.
+He enjoys teaching courses in the areas of modern religious thought and comparative literature.

-David is married to his wife, Ellen, a graphic artist and graduate of Yale Divinity School, and father of two children; his son, Aaron, a graduate student at New York University, and daughter, Abigail, who attends Earlham.
+Dawson’s wife, Ellen, is a graphic artist and graduate of Yale Divinity School, and the Dawson’s have two children; Aaron, a graduate of Macalester College and New York University, and Abigail, a 2016 Earlham graduate.